elpop/melate/README.md

                 melate.pl -l melate

-                The values can be "melate", "revancha", "revanchita" and "retro".
+                The values can "melate", "revancha", "revanchita" and "retro".

-                By default shows the latest 30 draws, you can use the -count option to modify this behavior.
+                By default shows the lastest 30 draws, you can use the -count option to modify this behavior.

     -count or -c